Primary Navigation Mobile

 • High-quality cabin ambience a Volkswagen trait

-• Finding an ideal driving position proves easy
+• Finding an ideal driving position is easy

 How is the quality and layout?

-Over the past two decades, VW has honed its reputation for producing high-quality cabins and the one installed in the Volkswagen Tiguan is no exception.
+VW has honed its reputation for producing high-quality cabins over decades and the one installed in the Volkswagen Tiguan is no exception.
 Not only is there a satisfying degree of squidginess from the upper dashboard plastics, but this time around the Tiguan’s treated to a unique interior, rather than one shared with the Volkswagen Golf SV.

 154